 Type: Cruising drone | Skills: Entry level | Camera: 2.7K@30fps | FPV: WiFi | Flight time: up to 30 minutes | Range: 4KM-FCC or 2K-CE | Features: QuickShot | Package: RTF & Fly More Combo

 The biggest advantage of the Mavic Mini over the Mavic Air 2 is its portability.
 Weighting only 249 grams you can fly it out of the box without needing FAA registration.
 At this moment the MM is the cheapest DJI drone that you can buy.
 Since I reviewed the Mavic Mini I use it almost every weekend, I keep it in my backpack all the time.
 Thanks to the latest firmware update (V01.00.0500) you are able to manually adjust video settings, which makes a huge difference if you want to use it for professional works.

-While the MINI adopts some “Advanced WIFI” transmission, the Air 2 professional grade Ocusync 2.0 provides much longer range and superior FPV quality.
+While the MINI adopts some “Advanced WIFI” transmission, the Air 2 professional-grade Ocusync 2.0 provides a much longer range and superior FPV quality.

 With “only” 30 minutes battery life, the Mavic Arya has the worst flight autonomy from all Mavic Air 2 alternatives.
 Its range is also less than half of the other competitors have.